Hyperpigmentation occurs when melanocytes produce excessive melanin in one area, or when melanin is not distributed evenly in the epidermis.

 - Once dark spots are present, medical options may include laser treatment or surgery.
 Most of these treatments are temporary at best and may in fact exacerbate the condition.
 It is therefore highly recommended that medical advice is obtained from a dermatologist before spending hundreds of dollars on treatments that have no evidence of their long-term effectiveness.

 Hyperpigmentation comes in many shapes, forms and sizes.
 It can plague skin types because of age, as a consequence of a skin condition and even as a result of sun exposure.
-Hyperpigmentation can be treated effectively with knowing changes to a person’s lifestyle and skincare routine.
-Some of the options available are questionable others are considered tried, tested and safe.
+Hyperpigmentation can be treated effectively with changes to a person’s lifestyle and skincare routine.

 Hyperpigmentation is not inevitable.
 Following a preventative skincare regimen can help to avoid its contraction.
 Hyperpigmentation does not have to be permanent.
 Using appropriate skincare to treat and refresh skin can help reverse its effects.
 Hyperpigmentation may not be a standalone skin condition.
 Identifying an individual’s unique triggers and causes will help design an effective anti-hyperpigmentation skincare routine.